winterwolf/typedobject/readme.md

 Use `Object.asserts` to describe multiply variables.

 Use `Object:is` to check types without raising errors.
+Each type should match to get `true`.

 See [example](example.lua) and [source](typedobject.lua) for more details.